 Sector Plan Description summery Street vending bylaws The bylaw provides restrictions on street vending.
 It further specifies areas where street vending can take place including processes to be followed when applying for street vending in town and the surrounding areas.
 Tourism bylaw Tourism development in one of the functions of the municipality.
 The policy has been developed to facilitate establishment of and maintain local tourism.
 The institution is also expected to give support to tourism initiatives.
 LED Strategy The municipality developed the Strategy in 2014.
 The strategy is currently being earmarked for review.
-The strategy will in the main

-Sector Plan Description summery guide economic activitieswithin the Elias Motsoaledi Local Municipality, including District wide economic imperatives.
+The strategy will in the main guide economic activities within the Elias Motsoaledi Local Municipality, including District wide economic imperatives.
 It further provide an indication of Potential economic growth points and also gives an overview of how the municipality can improve its economy particularly within the agriculture, tourism and mining sectors.
+The strategy needs to be reviewed in order to align to the sectors.
 The strategy needs to be reviewed in order to align to the new growth path, LEGDPand NSDP

-Table 69: KPA 4: Financial Viability
+Table 70: KPA 4: Financial Viability